Cosys-Lab/Cosys-AirSim/docs/echo.md

-ReflectionDistanceLimit   | Maximum distance between two reflections MeasurementFrequency      | The frequency of the sensor (measurements/s) SensorDiameter            | The diameter of the sensor plane used to capture the reflecting traces (meter) X Y Z                     | Position of the echo relative to the vehicle (in NED, in meters)
+ReflectionDistanceLimit   | Maximum distance between two reflections MeasurementFrequency      | The frequency of the sensor (measurements/s) SensorDiameter            | The diameter of the sensor plane used to capture the reflecting traces (meter) PauseAfterMeasurement     | Pause the simulation after each measurement.
+Useful for API interaction to be synced X Y Z                     | Position of the echo relative to the vehicle (in NED, in meters)
 Roll Pitch Yaw            | Orientation of the echo relative to the vehicle  (in degrees, yaw-pitch-roll order to front vector +X)
 DataFrame                 | Frame for the points in output ("VehicleInertialFrame" or "SensorLocalFrame")